jongacnik/interspace/README.md

 Word to the Wise
 ----------------
 This plugin is fairly ridiculous!
-If you apply it to your entire page literally every character will be wrapped in a `span` and css will be applied to it.
-This will certainly affect performance on text heavy sites.
-But hey, with great power comes great typesetting…
+While it indeed gives you precise tracking it does so at a cost.
+Semantically this thing wreaks havoc.
+There are also huge performance concerns; this thing is literally wrapping every character in a `span` and styling it!
+In many cases this will be ok (headers, captions, text-lightweight sites, etc) but just be wise.
+With great power comes great typesetting…

 [1]:http://jquery.com/